b05702117/Fintext_RAG/README.md

 * Each file is named to represent the id of the target paragraph.
 * The contents of each file consist of the top-k retrieval results related to that specific paragraph.

+## Current filter applied to dense retrieval:
+* Suppose the target paragraphs are from 200406's 2020 10-K item7.
+The retrieval corpus should exclude paragraphs from its item7 in 2020.
+* Applied filter:
+    1. year between 2018 - 2020
+    2. exclude cik=='200406' and year=='2020' and item == 'item7'